 Strong Customer Authentication (SCA) is a requirement of the EU Revised Directive on Payment Services (PSD2) to payment service providers within the European Economic Area.
 The requirement ensures that electronic payments are performed with multi-factor authentication, to increase the security of electronic payments.

-When a Strong Customer Authentication is necessary, when giving consent on the app, the user must enter his 6-digit security code (FaceID, TouchID, and fingerprint will replace this soon 🙂).
+When a Strong Customer Authentication is necessary, when giving consent on a smartphone, the user must enter his 6-digit security passcode or use FaceID / TouchID when available.

 If you want to perform sensitive operations by API, you must call our API while authentified with a User Access Token.
 Learn More.